bhits/discovery-server/README.md

 # Discovery Server

-Discovery Service (Eureka from Netflix) is one of the key tenets of a microservice based architecture.
-In out current implementation of C2S, the Discovery Server is configured as a Standalone Server.
+The Discovery Server *([Eureka from Netflix OSS](https://github.com/Netflix/eureka))* is one of the key tenets of a microservice based architecture.
+It facilitates the Consent2Share (C2S) microservices to dynamically discover each other and promotes the scalability of C2S system.
 It provides the following:

  + Registry of Consent2Share (C2S) service instances,
  + Provides means for C2S service instances to register, de-register and query instances with the registry,